 If you have been given the wrong prescription due to negligence, our medication errors lawyers can help.

 If a baby is not in the proper position to enter and exit the birth canal, there are serious risks involved in labor and delivery and a breech birth may result in potential complications and birth injuries such as asphyxia and associated complications or conditions, birth hypoxia, and other serious and even life-threatening problems.

 Some of these birth injuries can result in life-long permanent disability or other permanent conditions.

 Doctors, nurses, and other health care providers may perform certain procedures in order to handle a breech birth or perform an emergency C-section to avoid further risk to the mother and baby.

 Both the mother and the baby should be monitored closely during labor and delivery.

-If you are unsure as to whether you have a case for a birth injury lawsuit, consult with a birth injury attorney or hospital malpractice lawyer as soon as possible and request all medical records associated with the mother’s prenatal care and all care received during labor and delivery.
+If you are unsure as to whether you have a case for a birth injury trial, consult with an experienced birth injury attorney or hospital malpractice lawyer as soon as possible and request all medical care records associated with the mother’s prenatal care and all care received during labor and delivery.

 Types of Birth Injuries to the Mom